wl-online-payments-direct/sdk-client-android-example/README.md

-Online Payments - Android Example App
+Online Payments - Android Java Example App
 =======================

 This example app illustrates the use of the Online Payments Android SDK and the services provided by the Online Payments platform.

 Installation
 ------------

 To run this example app, clone or download the source from Github.
 Then import the project into Android Studio, and run the app.